OguzhanBeyaz/oguzhanbeyaz/README.md

 Hello👋🏻 I'm Oğuzhan
 </p></h1>

 I studied Information Technologies in High School, Web Design and then graduated from Kastamonu University, Computer Programming.
 I always try to improve and renew myself.
-I have a personality who likes to research, I try to add something to myself by developing small and large projects as much as I can. /*I created the website www.oguzhanbeyaz.com and I share the information I have gained and the projects I have done on this site.*/
+I have a personality who likes to research, I try to add something to myself by developing small and large projects as much as I can.

 - 👨🏻‍💻 Software Developer
 - 💻 Programmer; The Organism That Turns Coffee Into Code